 First, while Drejka may have escaped criminal prosecution, there is a high probability of a civil lawsuit, in which the standard of proof is much lower than it is in a criminal trial.
 Note that Drejka was the one who initiated the confrontation with someone who appeared to be illegally parking in a handicapped parking spot.
 Additionally, Drejka’s previous confrontations give a plaintiff’s attorney even more ammunition.

 Another problem is that cases like this invite more attacks on our self-defense rights.
 For example, much of the news coverage of this case clearly blamed Florida’s “Stand Your Ground” law for what happened.
 And remember, a significant percentage of the population does not even understand the law.
-A perfect example is the Trayvon Martin case, in which “Stand Your Ground” was not claimed and did not even apply.

 All of us who carry should try to learn from cases like this.
 For starters, conflict avoidance is (or should be) one of our basic rules.
 That is why we constantly emphasize the importance of avoiding road rage.